Why did Sprig and Henry Schein Dental (HSD) mutually decide to part ways?

 Does placing Sprig Crowns require a pulp therapy?

 No. Our tooth sparing Flat-fit™ design allows preparation and seating without the need for pulp therapy required by other brands of Zirconia crowns.
 This is one of many key features that sets Sprig apart from the rest.
-It is highly recommended that you follow the preparation instructions described on the website and our Youtube channel.
+It is highly recommended that you follow the preparation instructions described on the website.